A Complete Guide to Ace It In-House (With Examples)

 Ensure that communication between the developers and the design team is robust while making any changes.
 Ideally, all the changes must be incorporated during the design phase and tested on the prototype while finalizing the wireframe.
 Adding any changes on your website beyond this phase is not recommended.

-Testing and Delivery
+Testing and delivery phase